 Even a debt is collectible, we also need to consider whether our attorney’s fees are recoverable.
 For example, if we are suing for $10,000; the client probably does not want to spend $11,000 to collect the $10,000 that is owed.
 However, if agree to work on a contingency basis, that is not an issue because the client is not advancing attorney’s fees.
 They will be paying out-of-pocket costs, but these are generally less than $1,000-1,500.

 So, that is another pre-lawsuit consideration.
 If we’re working on an hourly basis, can we get our attorney’s fees back?
 Does it make economic sense for the client to pursue this?

 Lastly, we look for any issues with our documents.
 Is the debt too old?
 Is there a valid defense?
 Is it possible that we sue, only to have the debtor file a cross-complaint against our client?
-If there’s a chance the client might file a lawsuit and get sued right back, they might agree to just let it go especially on smaller claims.
-Maybe we will push for an early settlement instead or perhaps a mutual release agreement with the debtor, and just walk away if that’s the correct thing to do for the client.
+If there is a chance the client might file a lawsuit and get sued right back, it might be best to just let it go especially on smaller claims.
+Maybe we will push for an early settlement instead or perhaps a mutual release agreement with the debtor and just walk away if that is the correct thing to do for the client.

-Enforcement Of Judgments
+Enforcement of Judgments

-We can also do a bank levy, which is generally the first thing we recommend, whether it’s a business or an individual.
-If we don’t have the banking information, we can have our investigator try and locate it.
-Although discussed in greater detail below, one of the good things about a bank levy is it’s not very expensive and the debtor doesn’t know it’s coming.
-We’ll have the sheriff serve Wells Fargo Bank or Bank of America—wherever they bank—which often leads to a panicked phone call from the debtor once they realize we took thousands of dollars from their account.
-The levy has already occurred and it is too late for them to attempt to withdraw their funds.
+We can perform a bank levy, which is generally one of the first tools we recommend, whether it is a business or an individual.
+If we don’t have the debtor’s banking information, we can have our investigator try and locate it.
+Although discussed in greater detail below, one of the good things about a bank levy is that it is relatively low cost and the debtor doesn’t know in advance that it is coming.
+We’ll have the sheriff serve the bank(s) where they have an account——which often leads to a panicked phone call from the debtor once they realize that their funds have been frozen.
+By this time, the levy has already occurred and it is too late for them to attempt to withdraw their funds.